jimburton/scrabble/chapters/Chapter5.md

 We filter the `Nothing` values and find the longest word in the list, if there is one.

 There is a lot happening in the `findWord` function.
-Try to read and understand its constituent parts -- the top level of `findWord`, the inner function `findWord'` and the helper function `maxWd` -- one at a time.
+Try to read and understand its constituent parts -- the top level, the inner function `findWord'` and the helper function `maxWd` -- one at a time.

 ```haskell